pwr-Solaar/Solaar/docs/index.md

   to restore reversed scrolling.

-- The driver sends messages to devices that do not conform with the Logitech HID++ specification resulting in reponses being sent back that look like other messages.
+- The driver sends messages to devices that do not conform with the Logitech HID++ specification resulting in responses being sent back that look like other messages.
 For some devices this causes Solaar to report incorrect battery levels.

-- If the Python hid-parser package is not available Solaar will not recognize some devices.
+- If the Python hid-parser package is not available, Solaar will not recognize some devices.
   Use pip to install hid-parser.

-- Solaar normally uses icon names for its icons, which in some system tray implementatations results in missing or wrong-sized icons.
+- Solaar normally uses icon names for its icons, which in some system tray implementations results in missing or wrong-sized icons.
-  The `--tray-icon-size` option forces Solaar to use icon files of appropriate size for tray icons instead, which produces better results in some system tray implementatations.
+  The `--tray-icon-size` option forces Solaar to use icon files of appropriate size for tray icons instead, which produces better results in some system tray implementations.
   To use icon files close to 32 pixels in size use `--tray-icon-size=32`.

 - The icon in the system tray can show up as 'black on black' in dark